 Soldiers would be faced with the first iron portcullis and a barrage of crossbow bolts.
 The attackers would then find themselves in a dark narrow roofed passage with arrow slits on either side and, worse still, murder holes above, from which stones, waste, and boiling substances would rain down upon them.
 This was followed by an open air space known as the killing zone above which waiting soldiers would fire down arrows onto the advancing army.
 For the few that made it through these treacherous defences, they would then have to struggle towards the Gatehouse.
 They would be confronted by yet another portcullis, another set of murder holes and another door.

-The Mound is the oldest surviving part of the castle and has stood since the castle was first built in 1068.
+The Conqueror's Fortress, also known as 'the Mound', is the oldest surviving part of the castle and has stood since the castle was first built in 1068.
 It is part of the original motte and bailey castle that William the Conqueror had constructed.

 The Mound originally had a wooden keep on the top, which would have served as the castle’s main stronghold.
 The Mound no longer houses a keep, which was replaced in the 17th century by a stone observation platform that offers commanding views over the surrounding area.
 Around the bottom of the Mound was a ditch, the earth from which would most likely have been used to build the Mound itself.
 In front of the Mound was the bailey, similar in size to our courtyard today, enclosed by a palisade and another ditch beyond that.
 A number of houses and workers’ buildings including the blacksmith’s forge, kitchens and stables were located inside the bailey.